 - the hospital must demonstrate that it has made a reasonable effort to ensure that the system sends the notifications to required providers for treatment, care coordination, or quality improvement purposes.

 The notification requirement will be enforced through the survey and certification process.
-Prior to the effective date of the requirement (six months after publication), CMS will issue interpretive guidelines to surveyors on how they should determine compliance with the notification requirement.
+Prior to the effective date of the requirement in May 2021, CMS will issue interpretive guidelines to surveyors on how they should determine compliance with the notification requirement.

 Payer Patient Application Programming Interface (API) Requirements